ISO/IEC 19770: Updates to 19770-1

 The most recent version, known as ISO 19770-1:2017 and published in December 2017, specifies the requirements for the establishment, implementation, maintenance, and improvement of a management system for IT asset management (ITAM), referred to as an IT asset management system.
 ISO 19770-1:2017 was a major update and rewrote the standard to conform to the ISO Management System Standards (MSS) format.
 The tiered structure from 197701:2012 was moved to an appendix within the updated standard.

-Intended Users

-This document can be used by any organization and can be applied to all types of IT assets.
-The organization determines to which of its IT assets this document applies.

-This document is primarily intended for use by: